West Adams, Los Angeles: 1940s - 1950s

 In 1949, the headquarters building of the Golden State Mutual Life Insurance Company opened.
-The building is a late-period Moderne structure designed by architect Paul Williams.
 It was once described as "the finest building to be erected and owned by African-Americans in the nation."
+The building is a late-period Moderne structure designed by architect Paul Williams, who lived in Lafayette Square.

 1960s - 1970s

 Starting in 1961, construction of the ten-lane Santa Monica Freeway (Interstate 10) tore through West Adams' core, with the freeway routed east to west just north of Adams Boulevard.
 Its construction resulted in the taking (by eminent domain) and demolition of numerous West Adams homes, including a number of mansions owned by African Americans.
 The construction resulted in substantial displacement of West Adams residents, including the relocation of much of the area's affluent Black families.
 As the Los Angeles Sentinel reported:The road could have been built without cutting through the so-called Sugar Hill section.
 However, in order to miss Sugar Hill, it was "said" that the route would have to cut through fraternity and sorority row area around USC.
 Sorority and fraternity row still stands and Sugar Hill doesn't, so you know who won out!As in many other American cities during the heyday of Interstate Highway Act construction, interstate highway rights of way were disproportionately routed through predominantly African American communities, causing substantial displacement of residents and steep declines in neighborhood viability.